NathStevo97/NathStevo97/README.md

 I'm a Platform Engineer based in the United Kingdom and working for [Codification](https://codification.io/).
 I primarily work with various technologies used in DevOps such as Kubernetes, Terraform, and GitLab for CI/CD.

-Programming-wise I generally use Python as I have done since my time at university studying physics; where I graduated with First Class Honours :mortar_board:
+Programming-wise I'm learning about Golang at the moment, but generally I use Python as I have done since my time at university studying Physics; where I graduated with First Class Honours :mortar_board:

 - 🔭 I’m currently working on preparing for my Vault Certified Associate exam
 - 🌱 I’m currently learning HashiCorp Vault & Golang!